 How Dysport works

-- Without receiving those signals, the muscles are weakened and symptoms reduced for up to 4 to 5½ months, or possibly longer
+Without receiving those signals, the muscles are weakened and symptoms reduced for up to 4 to 5½ months (possibly longer).

 Dysport safety and side effects

 Recognize possible side effects—and know what to do about them.

 The most common side effects of DYSPORT in children (2 years & older) with upper limb spasticity include: